 One of the stronger arguments against conspiracy theories is the decades-long silence that would need to be maintained by the extraordinary number of people that would have to be involved in them.

 To be sure, governments have perpetrated misdeeds and attempted to cover them up.
-But the difference between, say, the Tuskegee syphilis experiments and the moon landing is that a whistleblower exposed the former, while none of the hundreds of NASA employees or other scientists have come forward to explain how a lunar hoax was perpetrated.
+But the difference between, say, the Tuskegee syphilis experiments and the moon landing is that a whistleblower exposed the former, while none of the thousands of NASA employees or other scientists have come forward to explain how a lunar hoax was perpetrated.

 And whereas Watergate was blown open by two tireless reporters, thousands of birthers have dedicated eight years of what passes for their lives to proving where Obama was born and have yet to produce a birth certificate from a Nairobi hospital.
 Anyone genuinely interested in the truth would have been satisfied with a birth certificate from Hawaiian officials and birth announcements in Honolulu newspapers.
 But conspiracy theorists, by their nature, consider contrary evidence to be part of the cover-up.

 But I wanted to address perhaps the only case of overwhelming evidence being denied, at least officially, by persons that would probably not be called conspiracy theorists.
 It centers on Turkey’s denial of the Armenian genocide perpetrated by the Ottoman Empire during and after World War I.